-Pursuant to Ms. Abrams' employment agreement, the following termination and change of control-related circumstances would trigger payments or the provision of other benefits:
+Pursuant to the Amended and Restated Abrams Agreement, the following termination and change of controlrelated circumstances would trigger payments or the provision of other benefits:

 - Termination by the Company without cause or by Ms. Abrams for good reason. - Termination by the Company without cause or by Ms. Abrams for good reason in the period that begins 90 days prior to the occurrence of a change of control and ends on the second anniversary of the occurrence of a change of control. - Termination by the Company for cause or by Ms. Abrams without good reason. - Termination by the Company based on Ms. Abrams' death or total disability.